Strophox/tetro-tui/README.md

 ### *CLI Enthusiasts:* How was the Terminal User Interface (TUI) programmed?

 > This basic but hopefully decent TUI was programmed directly using the amazing [Crossterm](<https://crates.io/crates/crossterm>).
 > Crossterm handles all the placement of (colored) characters and reading inputs from the terminal.
->
-> Care has been taken to implement our own diff'ing - I/O operations should not bottleneck smooth rendering of gameplay.
+We implement custom diff'ing so I/O does not bottleneck smooth rendering.

 ### How do I navigate the TUI?
 Can I see a table of all the controls?